 ONEsolution™ provides flexibility throughout the project

-Despite careful contingency planning, changes to the original design and scope of a project are often inevitable.
-The BARDA-Emergent expansion project had three significant design changes during its execution.
-The first two involved economizing on build-out costs (pausing the fit-out of office space until staffing caught up) and specifying a new and more efficient chilled water system to service both existing and new buildings on the campus and save on, among other things, long-term energy-related operating costs.
+The BARDA-Emergent expansion project involved economizing on build-out costs, specifying a new and more efficient chilled water system to service both existing and new buildings on the campus and save on, among other things, long-term energy-related operating costs.

 Furthermore, institutionalized experience and a formal risk management program allowed the design, engineering and construction team members to integrate best-practice project management.
 Additionally, our team could draw on deep, shared experience and mitigate pain points with robust processes.
 All team members were co-located on site, which helped the project establish a culture dedicated to the project’s efficient execution, cost containment, change and quality.
 Ultimately these project ethics contributed to zero lost time injury reports over the 239,872-hour duration of the project.